-I’m going to preface this by saying that I might be a bit hard on David in this review.
+I’m going to preface this by saying that I might be a bit hard on David Cassidy in this review.
 Firstly, I was there to see Micky, not David.
-I knew all the songs Micky and Peter played, but I only know the two big Partridge Family songs that David played, so there’s not much I can say about the other songs, not being familiar with them.
-Plus, I was disappointed that Micky was on first and David was the headliner.
+I knew all the songs Micky and Peter played, but I only know the two big Partridge Family songs that David played, so there’s not much I can say about the other songs since I’m not familiar with them.
+Plus, I was disappointed that Micky was the first act and David was the headliner.
 David Cassidy just isn’t my bag, and I’m sure a lot of David’s fans don’t care for Micky either.
 People have different taste, and that’s cool.

 After the first song, David and Peter left the stage, and Micky did his set.

-All the set lists I’m using are from a review of a different show, but I think it was the same.
+The set lists here are from a review of a different show, but I think it was the same.

 - “(I’m Not Your) Steppin’ Stone”